TheCheetah59/pa2/drivncook/backend/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Authentication

+The API uses [Laravel Sanctum](https://laravel.com/docs/sanctum) for token-based authentication.
+To log in, send a `POST` request to `/api/login` with an `email` and `password`.
+A valid and activated account will receive a response containing a `token`, `name`, `email` and `role` fields.
+The token should be used as a Bearer token for subsequent requests.

+If the provided credentials are incorrect the endpoint returns a `401` response.
+Accounts that have not been activated yet receive a `403` response with the message `Compte non activé`.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.